 LAANC, or Low Altitude Authorization and Notification Capability system, allows U.S. commercial drone operators to obtain automatic authorizations via our partnership with AirMap, an approved LAANC UAS service supplier.

 Before LAANC, waivers to fly in U.S. controlled airspace could only be obtained through a lengthy application process that can take up to 90 days, often grounding commercial operators before they could take off.

-Now, drone flights can be authorized within seconds at certain altitudes, opening thousands of miles of controlled airspace for commercial missions that contribute to the drone economy.
+Now, many drone flights can be authorized within seconds at certain altitudes, opening thousands of miles of controlled airspace for commercial missions that contribute to the drone economy.

 Why it's important for our customers

 This new integration means that many DroneBase Pilots will be able to secure authorizations in a significantly shorter period of time.
 Previously, authorizations could take up to 3 months or more; the new instant approval integration reduces that window to a matter of seconds.
 We're excited about this newly-created efficiency, which ensures that DroneBase can consistently deliver on our promise of time-efficient aerial imagery services.